plblum/jivs/planning/Design Jivs-DOM.md

 The field and form base classes own the common rules:

+- `findConsumers()` takes a containing element from which to run its query; it is the value of document unless ValueHostsManagerConfig.containerIdentifier supplies a way to find a root element.
 - enumerate every consumer returned by `findConsumers()`;
 - invoke the supplied operation once per consumer, in discovery order;
 - continue dispatching to other consumers when one consumer has no matching capability;